mikeasilva/playbill/README.md

 However, something didn’t sit right with me.
 The conclusion seemed to defy logic.
 If the current week’s revenue is predicted by the previous week’s, then there is basically no change in how much a show makes over time.
+The show would run week after week and pull in the same revenue.
 That did not make any sense.
 I began to wonder if the authors cherry-picked the data for the purpose of the exercise and if the trend wouldn’t hold if a different week was examined.
+I decided to look into this further.

 # Data Acquisition

 I scrapped playbill.com’s website to collect the gross box office results for all possible years.
-The data goes back to as far as 1985 and can continue to be scrapped.
-At the time of this analysis the data goes up to 2019-09-15.
+The data goes back to as far as 1985-06-16.
+At the time of this analysis the data goes up to 2019-09-22.
+New data continues to be added.

 After exploring the data, I compiled a dataset matching what the author produced.
 No data was excluded from my dataset.
-In all there is 45450 weeks worth of data.
+In all there are 1,789 weeks worth of data covering 1,090 shows preformed in 58 theatres.

 # Does the Previous Week Predict the Current Week?